Jun

 5

-Jeremy Glover - How do you do London - Exhibition Launch Night
+Jeremy Glover - How do you do London - Exhibition

 Jeremy Glover, Photographer joins us for a solo show throughout September in the art gallery.
 Come and meet him at the Launch Night for a preview of his new exhibition ‘How do you do London’.
 His current project explores London's culture and heritage through the eyes of a tourist, while striving to find unique perspectives in one of the world's most photographed cities.